• Skip to primary navigation

 What is the difference between direct and indirect heat?
 Direct heat you are on the burner that is lit so there is a direct heat source below the food.
 Indirect heat is when the food is not over a lit burner.
 You are relying on the hot air in the grill with the lid closed to cook your food.

-Allow them to rest before serving - As with other meats, you should allow your boneless skinless chicken thighs rest on a serving dish off of the heat for about 5-10 minutes before serving.
+Allow them to rest before serving – As with other meats, you should allow your boneless skinless chicken thighs to rest on a serving dish off of the heat for about 5-10 minutes before serving.

 Frequently asked questions